KavehZaf/NTNU_Presentations/NTNU_TeamBatterySeminar/PresentationText.md

 Slide 1:
 Hello everyone!
 My name is Salman Zaferanlouei, an NTNU power sysems researcher.!
-So I work on electricity market and planning group led by associate professor, Hossein Farahmand!

-I will do my best to speak slowly and clearly! but I use long sentences when I am getting excited about something.
-There are few places in this presenation that I swich topics, so I mention that it is a good time if you got lost in the previous section.

-I would like to thank the organisers to invite me to give a talk in the yearly NTNU Battery seminar.
+I would like to thank the organisers to invite me to give a talk.
-My presentaion topic is actually a question!
+My presentaion topic is:
 Can we charge everyone's electric vehicles without reinforcing the electric grid?
-Here electric vehicle means batteries in the grid!
+Here electric vehicle means: mobile batteries.

 Slide2:
 A quick answer to this question is Yes, we can.
-Simulation results accuired by us (a group of reseachers in IEL NTNU, suggest that yes, it is possible!
 But how?
+Without doing anything, the present network can host only 20% ev penetration.
+With price based charge control, network can host 36% with our porposal method, the electric grid can host 100% and even more!

 Slide 3:
-here in this presentation I try to show how it is possible to charge electric vehciles for everyone!
 In summary, this presentaiton has three phases:
 Phase I: Background and motivation
 Phase II: EV Statistics
 Phase III: Case Study
-I would like to note that the project that I am working on is called BATTPOWER, which is an ongoing innovation project here in NTNU.
-If you would like to know more about us, please download our papers or contact me personally.

 Slide4:
-So the first Phase of this presentation is the background and motivation of this project I have been working on.
-If see such a page, keep in mind that here we swich topics
+Now the background and motivation,

 Slide 5:
 Here is a figure representing a TODAY prower system structure in details.